West Tanfield: Demography

 The 2001 UK Census recorded the population of the Parish as 532 of which 48.5% were male and 51.5% female.
 There were 242 dwellings in the Parish of which 92 were detached.
 The parish population had increased to 636 by the time of the census 2011.

 Amenities

 Village services include two public houses and a village store encompassing the post office.
-The public houses are both Grade II Listed buildings.
+The public houses, The Bull Inn and The Bruce Arms, are both Grade II Listed buildings.
 The Memorial Hall serves as a venue for events in the village and was built as a monument to the men of West Tanfield who died during the two world wars.
 West Tanfield has two holiday parks, Cedar Retreats to the east of the village and Riverdale Rural Holidays to the south.

 Education

 St Nicholas CE School is located in the village and is within the catchment area of Bedale High School for secondary education.
 The present structure in Marmion Court was built in 1965.